-The Element ID field is set to the value for the Channel Switch Wrapper element in Element IDs.
+The Element ID field is set to the value for the Channel Switch Wrapper element specified in Element IDs.

+The length of the element is variable; the Length field is set accordingly (minimum 3).

-The New Country subelement is present when an AP or mesh STA(#6007) performs extended channel switching to a new Country, Operating Class Table or a changed set of Operating Classes relative to the contents of the Country element sent in the Beacon; otherwise this subelement is not present.
-The format of the New Country subelement is defined to be the same as the format of the Country element (see Country element), except that no Subband Triplet fields are present in the New Country subelement.
-The Country string within the New Country subelement indicates the Country and Operating Class Table of the BSS after extended channel switching and Operating Triplet fields within the New Country subelement indicate the operating classes of the BSS after extended channel switching (see 10.39.1 (Basic VHT BSS functionality)).
+The New Country subelement is present when an AP, PCP, STA in an IBSS or mesh STA(#6007) performs extended channel switching to a new Country, Operating Class Table or a changed set of Operating Classes relative to the contents of the Country element sent in the Beacon; otherwise this subelement is not present.
+The format of the New Country subelement is defined to be the same as the format of the Country element (see Country element), except that no Subband Triplet subfields are present in the New Country subelement.
+The Country String within the New Country subelement indicates the Country and Operating Class Table of the BSS after extended channel switching and Operating Triplet subfields within the New Country subelement indicate the operating classes of the BSS after extended channel switching (see 10.39.1 (Basic VHT BSS functionality)).

+The New Secondary Channel Offset subelement is present when channel switching to a BSS operating channel width of 40 MHz or wider; if switching to a 20 MHz BSS operating channel width then this subelement is not present.
+The format of the New Secondary Channel Offset subelement is the same as the Secondary Channel Offset element (see 8.4.2.22).
+The New Secondary Channel Offset subelement indicates the secondary 20 MHz channel offset after channel switching (see 10.39.1 (Basic VHT BSS functionality)).

-The Wide Bandwidth Channel Switch subelement is present when channel switching to a BSS Operating Channel Width of 40 MHz or wider; if switching to a 20 MHz BSS Operating Channel Width then this subelement is not present.
-The format of the Wide Bandwidth Channel Switch subelement is (Ed)the same as the Wide Bandwidth Channel Switch element (see Wide Bandwidth Channel Switch element) except that a value 0 in the New Channel Bandwidth field (#6742)signifies a 40 MHz BSS Operating Channel Width only.
+The Wide Bandwidth Channel Switch subelement is present when channel switching to a BSS operating channel width of 80 MHz or wider; if switching to a 20 MHz or 40 MHz BSS operating channel width then this subelement is not present.
+The format of the Wide Bandwidth Channel Switch subelement is (Ed)the same as the Wide Bandwidth Channel Switch element (see Wide Bandwidth Channel Switch element).
 The Wide Bandwidth Channel Switch subelement indicates the BSS operating bandwidth after channel switching (see 10.39.1 (Basic VHT BSS functionality)).

 Each New VHT Transmit Power Envelope subelement that is present is defined to have the same format as the VHT Transmit Power Envelope element (see VHT Transmit Power Envelope element) and includes a distinct value of the Local Maximum Transmit Power Units Interpretation.
 Each New VHT Transmit Power Envelope subelement indicates the local maximum transmit powers for the BSS for the indicated bandwidths with an indicated units interpretation after channel switching (see 10.39.1 (Basic VHT BSS functionality)).